pagemachine/searchable/doc/getting-started.md

         ],
     ];

-Also there must be a language in the site with an `languageId` matching each index language.
+Also there should be a language in the site with an `languageId` matching each index language, otherwise the default site language will be used as fallback.